JimmyTran1206/m1-0225-code-solutions/typescript-modal/typescript-modal-quiz-notes.md

   > use the `close()` method on dialog element

 - What is the difference between the `showModal` & `show` methods?
   > default view of the dialog is hidden from normal flow.
 Method `showModel` allow the model to display on top of other elements, and blocks the interaction with other elements.
-Method `show()` allow the model to display in the normal flow as other elements
+Method `show()` allow the model to display in the normal flow as other elements, and does not block interactions with other elements.

 ## Notes